kasir-barati/htmx/.github/README.md

 # Todo

 A simple Fullstack app written in ExpressJS + htmx.
-It is really fun to work with htmx.
+It is really fun to work with htmx. **I also wrote a dev.to post about it.
+You can read it [here](https://dev.to/kasir-barati/htmx-and-expressjs-36dk)**.

 > [!NOTE]
 >